Is Carlos Ghosn innocent?

 The Nikkei reported that Nissan Corporation established a Dutch subsidiary for the purpose of venture capital investments; at Kelly’s direction, the subsidiary purchased luxury residential properties in Rio de Janeiro and Beirut (Ghosn’s hometowns), which Ghosn was allowed to use at no cost.

-According to Japanese News source, Kyodo News the under-reporting by Ghosn violated the country’s Financial Instruments and Exchange Act, which could result in either up to 10 years in prison, a fine of up to 10 million yen ($90,000) or both.
+According to a Japanese news source, Kyodo News the under-reporting by Ghosn violated the country’s Financial Instruments and Exchange Act, which could result in either up to 10 years in prison, a fine of up to 10 million yen ($90,000), or both.

 Will Nissan and Renault make the best deal they can to keep Ghosn out of jail as they hammer out a possible scenario to unravel the merger that saved all of them?
 Only time will tell.

 Nissan Motor Co. press release from Yokohama, Japan

 Based on a whistleblower report, Nissan Motor Co., Ltd. (Nissan) has been conducting an internal investigation over the past several months regarding misconduct involving the company’s Representative Director and Chairman Carlos Ghosn and Representative Director Greg Kelly.